Sha1kh4/project-2/README.md

-## PROJECT-2
+# PROJECT-2
-# This project is built using flask framework
+## This is a static version of the webapp on the main branch